mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

     return [r, [], []]

 def insertLeft(root, newBranch):
-    # We extract the lement in position 1: left child
+    # We extract the element in position 1: left child
     t = root.pop(1)
     # If the left child is not empty,
     # insert it to the left of the new branch